nest/nest-simulator/doc/topology/Topology_UserManual.rst

 Generally, one should not create a layer of recording devices, especially spike detectors, to record from a topology layer.
-Instead, create a single spike detector, and connect all neurons in the layer to that spike detector using a normal connect command:
+Instead, create a single spike detector, and connect all neurons in the layer to that spike detector:

 .. literalinclude:: user_manual_scripts/connections.py
     :start-after: #{ conn11 #}
     :end-before: #{ end #}

-Connections to a layer of recording devices as described in Sec. \ :ref:`3.10 <sec:dev_subregions>`, such as spike detectors, are only possible using the convergent connection type without a fixed number of connections.
+Connecting a layer of neurons to a layer of recording devices as described in Sec. \ :ref:`3.10 <sec:dev_subregions>`, such as spike detectors, is only possible using the ``pairwise_bernoulli`` rule.
 Note that voltmeter and multimeter are not suffering from this restriction, since they are connected as sources, not as targets.

 .. _sec:inspection:

 Inspecting Layers
 =================

-We strongly recommend that you inspect the layers created by Topology to be sure that node placement and connectivity indeed turned out as expected.
-In this chapter, we describe some functions that NEST and Topology provide to query and visualize networks, layers, and connectivity.
+We strongly recommend that you inspect the layers created to be sure that node placement and connectivity indeed turned out as expected.
+In this chapter, we describe some functions that NEST provide to query and visualize networks, layers, and connectivity.

 .. _sec:queries: